 Skip to content

-Cross-runtime races manifest as sporadic deadlocks, silently corrupted dictionaries, or unresponsive I/O when the event loop blocks waiting for a thread-held resource.
-Before implementing synchronization, isolate the exact boundary where the event loop yields to ThreadPoolExecutor.
+Cross-runtime races show up as sporadic deadlocks, silently corrupted dictionaries, or an unresponsive loop that is blocked waiting on a thread-held resource.
+Before adding synchronization, find the exact point where the loop yields to a thread and where shared state is mutated.
+Amplify the race window by shrinking the thread switch interval, and capture C-level stacks with faulthandler.

 import asyncio